robkinyon/dbix-class-sims/README.md

 - 1 All foreign keys are resolved.

     If it's a parent relationship, the parent row will be found or created.
-All parent rows will go through the same sequence of events as described here.
+If created, all parent rows will go through the same sequence of events as described here.

     If it's a child relationship, creation of the child rows will be deferred until later.

 - 1 The row is found or created.